-- 1. 'Looked after children' are (a) in the care of a local authority or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in Section 22(1) of the Children Act 1989).
-'Previously looked after children' are children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order.
-These definitions are set nationally, by the Department for Education. - 2.
-'Siblings' are defined as "brother and sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters, foster brothers or sisters".
+1. 'Children in Local Authority Care or Previously in Local Authority Care - a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).

+- 2. 'Siblings' are defined as "brother and sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters, foster brothers or sisters".
 The sibling must be at the school at the point of proposed admission.
 Note this definition is the one used by the Local Authority in relation to admissions to schools that they maintain REAch2 schools adopt the same definition to avoid any confusion and keep arrangements as simple as possible for local parents and carers. - 3.
 This option is only available for teaching or leadership staff with a permanent contract to work at the school (and not employees in REAch2 regional or central teams); it will be subject to confirmation by an independent REAch2 regional non-executive that, on the evidence available, the post does indeed relate to a skills shortage in the area.
 This is compliant with the statutory School Admissions Code in fact the code allows for a wider definition/scope for children of staff but REAch2 has chosen a more limited approach. - 4.
-'Home-to-school distance' is defined/measured as a "the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point data.
+Nearness of children's homes to school we use the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
 Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
-The same address point on the school site is used for everybody".
-'Home address' is defined as the "the one at which they sleep for the majority of school nights".
+The same address point on the school site is used for everybody.
+When we apply the distance criterion for the school, these straight line measurements are used to determine how close each applicant's address is to the school.
 Note these definitions are used by the Local Authority in relation to admissions to schools that they maintain REAch2 schools adopt the same definition to avoid any confusion and keep arrangements as simple as possible for local parents and carers.
-The school and REAch2 as admissions authority reserve the right to carry out additional checks on the accuracy of the home address provided.
+The school and REAch2 as admissions authority reserve the right to carry out additional checks on the accuracy of the home address